Ziggeo/ziggeo-video-for-jm-resume-manager/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+* Using new way of creating sub page in menu
+* Changed the way the addon info is made available supporting the Ziggeo core plugin

+== Changelog ==

 = 1.3 =
-Admin settings text update
+* Admin settings text update

-== Changelog ==

 = 1.2 =
-Added link to settings in plugins section
+* Added link to settings in plugins section
-Fixing the plugin in repo missing files
+* Fixing the plugin in repo missing files

 = 1.1 =
-Resume Manager plugin, completely revamped, with support for latest versions.
+* Resume Manager plugin, completely revamped, with support for latest versions.

 = 1.0 =
-Initial commit
+* Initial commit